yecril71pl/cpp-docs.pl-pl/docs/standard-library/valarray-class.md

 ### <a name="parameters"></a>Parametry

-*Liczba*
+*Liczba*<br/>
 Liczba miejsc, które elementy są jest przesuwany do przodu.

 ### <a name="return-value"></a>Wartość zwracana